tautvydasVaiciunas/BusMedaus/README.md

 ## Web console

 A modern React + Vite front-end lives under `apps/web`.
 It mirrors the existing UI screenshots in `static/photos` and is powered by Tailwind CSS, ESLint/Prettier, and Vitest with React Testing Library.
-Until the backend API is available, the screens rely on deterministic mock services so developers can iterate on layout and interactions.
+The console now uses React Query and the shared `apiClient` to call the live NestJS API routes (for example, `/tasks`, `/hives`, `/users`, and `/notifications`) so you see real data while iterating on the UI.

 Useful commands: